Ammu Joseph: Written works

 and The Hoot.
-Under the pseudonym "Uma", she wrote the fortnightly "Spaced Out" column for children on current affairs and social issues in The Hindus Young World from 1990-1998.
+Under the pseudonym "Uma", she wrote the fortnightly "Spaced Out" column for children on current affairs and social issues in The Hindus Young World from 1990 to 1998.

 Awards

 Joseph was awarded the Donna Allen Award for Feminist Advocacy by the Commission on the Status of Women of the Association for Education in Journalism and Mass Communication, USA, in 2003.
 In 2007, Joseph received the UNFPA-LAADLI Media Award for Gender Sensitivity in recognition of her consistent engagement with gender issues.